importcjj/Posts/README.rst

 	with mail() as box:
 		box.attach({'example.jpg': './example.jpg})
-		box.text('to_address')
+		box.text('to_address', subject='Subject', content='Content')

-Finally, we can send the mail in html type with image:
+Finally, we can send the Html mail with image. and in the example, we also use a **alias** for the sender:

 .. code:: python